 Procedure used to determine one or more characteristics of a given product, process, or service according to a specified procedure for conformity assessment.
 A test may be an operational test or a non-operating test (for example, an inspection).

-test deck

-A set of marked ballots with a predetermined outcome.
-Used for logic and accuracy testing of a

-voting system.

 test method

 Specified technical procedure for performing a test, procedures by which tests are derived, or a combination of these.